 - Registration fees are waived for conference speakers for the day of the speech

-- Summary/content outline of a max of 75 words and a detailed description
+SUMMARY: Summary/content outline of max of 75 words and a detailed description

-- Short motivation why the topic is new, exciting and needs to be included on the NMWF agenda
+NEWS VALUE: Why the topic is new, exciting, and needs to be included on the NMWF agenda

-- The audience will vary in experience and background
+- The background of the audience will vary in background and experience

 - New and own work and ideas have the preference